Basis-Theory/basistheory-go/README.md

 os.Setenv("HTTP_PROXY", "http://proxy_name:proxy_port")
 ```

-## Running tests locally

-To run tests locally, you'll need to create a server and management BT Application with all permissions and add those `key`'s
-to a `.env.local`.
-You'll want to follow the same format as outlined on `.env.example`.
-Then you can run `make verify` from
-the root to run all tests.

 ## Configuration of Server URL

 Default configuration comes with `Servers` field that contains server objects as defined in the OpenAPI specification.